Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Introduction

 The half-maximally supersymmetric analogue of these calculations were initiated in \cite{Dolan:2004mu} and pursued further in \cite{Baume:2019aid,Bobev:2017jhk,Chang:2017xmr} for theories in $d=3,4,5,6$ with eight real Poincaré supercharges and R-symmetry algebra $\mathfrak{su}(2)_R$.
-While the existence of fewer supercharges means that superblocks are smaller and less complicated, the loss of an R-symmetry cross ratio makes the extraction of reduced correlators more delicate.
-Despite this, reduced correlator and their superblock decompositions have been derived in position space in 4d in \cite{Dolan:2001tt,Beem:2014zpa} and in 6d \cite{Chang:2017xmr}.
-More recently, reduced correlators of half-maximally supersymmetric CFTs in $3\leq d\leq6$ were found in Mellin space in \cite{Chester:2025jxg}.
-Alternative formulations of superblocks in a diverse range of dimensions and amounts of supersymmetry have been developed, e.g. in \cite{Buric:2019rms,Aprile:2021pwd}.
+While the existence of fewer supercharges means that superblocks are smaller and less complicated, the loss of an R-symmetry cross-ratio makes the extraction of reduced correlators more delicate.
+Despite this, reduced correlator and their superblock decompositions have been derived in position space in 4d in \cite{Dolan:2001tt,Beem:2014zpa} and in 6d in \cite{Chang:2017xmr}.
+More recently, reduced correlators of holographic half-maximally supersymmetric CFTs in $3\leq d\leq6$ were found in Mellin space in \cite{Chester:2025jxg}.
+Alternative formulations of superblocks in a diverse range of dimensions and amounts of supersymmetry have been developed, e.g. in \cite{Bobev:2015jxa,Buric:2019rms,Aprile:2021pwd}.

 We organize the remainder of this work as follows.
 In Section \ref{setup}, we begin by reviewing the mixed four-point functions of 1/2-BPS operators that are central to this work.
-After specifying the class of four-point functions $\langle\OO_{k_1}\OO_{k_2}\OO_{k_3}\OO_{k_1+k_2+k_3-2\EE}\rangle$ with $\EE=1,2$ that we will consider and setting conventions, we will define notation to collectively refer to the R-symmetry representations and supermultiplets appearing in such correlators in the 3d $\NN=8$, 4d $\NN=4$, and 6d $\NN=(2,0)$ SCFTs.
-With this, we review the superconformal Ward identities and how these are satisfied using a superconformal block decomposition.
+After setting conventions and specifying the class of configurations $\langle\OO_{k_1}\OO_{k_2}\OO_{k_3}\OO_{k_1+k_2+k_3-2\EE}\rangle$ with $\EE=1,2$ that we will consider, we will define notation to collectively refer to the R-symmetry representations and supermultiplets appearing in such correlators in the 3d $\NN=8$, 4d $\NN=4$, and 6d $\NN=(2,0)$ SCFTs.
+With this, we review the superconformal Ward identities and the superconformal block decompositions of their solutions.
 To explicitly construct such superconformal blocks, we describe another method for satisfying the superconformal Ward identities introduced in \cite{Dolan:2004mu}.
-In Section \ref{E1} we warm up to this perspective in the simple example of extremality $\EE=1$ correlators $\langle\OO_{k_1}\OO_{k_2}\OO_{k_3}\OO_{k_1+k_2+k_3-2}\rangle$, which turn out to be encoded by the single-variable reduced correlators $h^{\{k_i\}}_1$.
+In Section \ref{E1}, we warm up to this perspective in the simple example of extremality $\EE=1$ correlators $\langle\OO_{k_1}\OO_{k_2}\OO_{k_3}\OO_{k_1+k_2+k_3-2}\rangle$, which turn out to be encoded by the single-variable reduced correlators $h^{\{k_i\}}_1$.